101arrowz/pwa-manifest/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an issue to help us improve the plugin
+about: Report an issue to help us improve
 title: "[BUG]"
 labels: ''
 assignees: ''